Gris-PEG Side Effects

 Generic Name: griseofulvin

-Note: This page contains information about the side effects of griseofulvin.
-Some of the dosage forms included on this document may not apply to the brand name Gris-PEG.
+Note: This document contains side effect information about griseofulvin.
+Some of the dosage forms listed on this page may not apply to the brand name Gris-PEG.

 For the Consumer

 Applies to griseofulvin: oral capsule, oral suspension, oral tablet

 Along with its needed effects, griseofulvin (the active ingredient contained in Gris-PEG) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking griseofulvin:More common